HVAC Schools in Long Island, NY – Degrees & Certifications

 A varied climate throughout the year is only one of the reasons that many heating, ventilation, air conditioning, and refrigeration (HVAC) professionals choose to work in Long Island, NY.

-These workers also enjoy local support and advocacy provided by various organizations and trade associations.
+These workers also enjoy local support and advocacy from various organizations and trade associations.
 For example, the Long Island and New York Mechanical Contractors Association (LINYMCA) promotes a high standard of business practices in the HVAC industry, offering members myriad benefits including help with finding apprenticeship programs, a regular newsletter, legal assistance, and more.

 HVAC workers in the area can also enjoy the support of the Long Island Geothermal Energy Organization (LI-GEO), whose purpose is to “educate and advocate for the advancement of geothermal ground source heating and cooling systems on Long Island.”
-Ultimately, this non-profit organization aims to organize a regional trade organization around the use of geothermal heating and cooling systems, providing members access to industry resources and discounts, along with other advantages.
+Ultimately, this non-profit organization aims to organize a regional trade organization around using geothermal heating and cooling systems, providing members access to industry resources and discounts, along with other advantages.

 Finally, HVAC workers in the area can also receive assistance from the Plumbing, Heating & Cooling Contractors of Long Island (PHCCLI), a local chapter of a national trade organization that hosts exclusive events and boasts other member benefits.